 As with any stain, the quicker you react the easier it will be to remove the stain.
 If a butter drip lands on fabric, immediately blot away as much of the stain is possible.
-Use a clean white cloth or paper towel-even a slice of white bread can soak up the oil.
-If it is a butter blob, use a dull knife or spoon or the edge of a credit cared to lift as much of the solids as possible away from the surface of the fabric.
+Use a clean white cloth or paper towel-even a slice of white bread can soak up the oily component.
+If it is a butter blob, use a dull knife or spoon or the edge of a credit card to lift as much of the solids as possible away from the surface of the fabric.
 Do not rub because that can force the stain deeper into the fabric fibers.

-As soon as possible, butter and margarine stains should be pretreated using a solvent-based stain removal product, like Shout, Spray 'n Wash or Zout.
-If you don't have a pretreater, apply a bit of heavy-duty liquid detergent that contains enough enzymes to break down the oil (Wisk, Tide or Persil are leading brands) to the stain and work it in by gently rubbing with your fingers or a soft bristle brush.
+As soon as possible, oily stains should be pretreated using a solvent-based stain removal product, like Shout, Spray 'n Wash, or Zout.
+If you don't have a pretreater, apply a bit of heavy-duty liquid detergent that contains enough enzymes to break down the oil (Tide or Persil are leading brands) to the stain and work it in by gently rubbing with your fingers or a soft bristle brush.
 Allow the stain remover to work on the fabric for at least fifteen minutes before washing.

 After pretreatment, wash the garment or table linens as usual in the hottest water appropriate for the fabric following the recommended steps on the care label.
-Inspect the stained area before tossing in the dryer to make sure it is gone.
+Inspect the stained area before tossing the item in the dryer to make sure it is gone.
 This is particularly important for synthetic fabrics like polyester and acrylics because high heat can permanently set the oily stain.

 If the stain is not gone, repeat each cleaning step.

-How To Remove Butter Or Margarine Stains From Dry Clean Only Clothes
+Dry Clean Only Clothes

 With dry clean only clothes, the key is to blot away as much of the oil as possible.
 Never rub and there's no need to apply water, it won't help.
-Blot and use cornstarch, talcum powder or baking soda to absorb as much of the oil as possible.
+Blot and use cornstarch, talcum powder, or baking soda to absorb as much of the oil as possible.

 As soon as possible, head to the dry cleaners and point out and identify the stain to your professional cleaner.